wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

    * Standard

+<a name="ContainerInstances"></a>

 ## ACI (Azure Container Instances)

 <a target="_blank" href="https://www.skillpipe.com/?lang=en-GB#/reader/urn:uuid:e36b495e-ef2a-5560-893e-f22ebe2ac3e6@2021-03-19T02:45:22Z/content">LEARN</a>:

+Azure Container Instances (ACIs) provide a fast and simple way to run <strong>individual</strong> (isolated) containers in a VM running (Windows or Linux) images, without having to manage machines and without having to adopt a higher-level service.
+ACI is useful for build jobs of single simple applications, task automation.

 1. Create a <strong>single (machine)</strong>, akin to one K8s pod based on a predefined image in the Azure Registry Service (ARS):